Best Organic Tea Brands

 I really love this brand of tea.

-Bigelow’s tea bags, string and paper tag are all 100 percent compostable.
+Bigelow’s also has 100% compostable tea bags.
 The box it comes in is cardboard and compostable too.

 However, the tea bags do come in a foil wrapper, which is trickier to recycle.
 Here’s an overview of their packaging and how to properly recycle or compost each part.